ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

 To verify that the Private Path service is correctly set up, you are going to deploy virtual servers to access the application, just like any consumer of a Private Path service would do.

-Given that an _unpublished_ Private Path service can only be accessed within the same account where it was created, you will provision the consumer side of this tutorial in the same account.
+Given that an _unpublished_ Private Path service can only be accessed within the same account where it was created, the consumer side of this tutorial is provisioned in the same account.

 1. Go to [{{site.data.keyword.bpshort}}](/schematics/workspaces/create) to create a new workspace.
 1. In the **Specify template** step:
    1. Set the **repository URL** to `https://github.ibm.com/portfolio-solutions/vpc-pps-basics/tree/main/consumer`.
-   1. Make sure **Use full repository** is checked.
+   1. Make sure to check **Use full repository**.
    1. Set **Personal access token** to a token with `repo:public_repo` created from https://github.ibm.com/settings/tokens

       This will no longer be needed when the tutorial is made public